 Communication between dealers across the world now is easy and inexpensive.
 This has created an opportunity for our trade to work together helping less experienced booksellers where ever they may be located to develop their businesses and become better, more confident and effective members of our trade within a much shorter time than they might otherwise be able to without a mentor.”
 Sally Burdon, ILAB President

-One will lead you to our current list of mentors, a diverse and impressive group of booksellers who reflect just some of the many different types which characterize our trade.
+Please find below a listing of mentors prepared to help a new or young bookseller This is a diverse and impressive group of booksellers who reflect just some of the many different types which characterize our trade.